lingtalfi/kaminos/app/class-modules/Ekom/doc/database.md

 -----------

 This represents a virtual store.
+The "on update" and "on set" values are set to "SET NULL" for all foreign keys of this table.

 - label: a label to identify the store in the backoffice (not displayed in front)
-- lang_id: the default lang used for this shop,
+- lang_id: the default lang used for this shop: is the default language on the front, and is also the back-office language for this shop
-            The "on update" and "on set" values are set to "SET NULL".
-            So, if the lang disappear, the shop stays, and the value of lang_id becomes null.
+- currency_id: the currency used by default for this shop (default currency of the front, and currency of the back-office)
+- timezone_id: the time zone used in this shop